-One of the simplest and most effective ways to approach your own content marketing is to flesh out the answers to the following five questions; Who?
+One of the simplest and most effective ways to approach your own content marketing is to flesh out the answers to the following four questions; Who?
 Why?
 What? and How?

 Start broad and get as specific as realistically possible.
 Examples of specific characteristics of your target market could include, its age range, the main geographical locations, specifics needs and interests, their preferred method of communicating (email, text, social media), etc.

-Second, once you are clear on the characteristics of the your target market(s), now it is time to define the Why, that is, the goals of doing this.
+Second, once you are clear on the characteristics of the your target markets, it’s time to define the Why, that is, the goals of communicating with them.

 The What is the actual content created (social media posts, videos, blog articles, email newsletters, landing pages, etc.) to connect with the members of the target market in order to get them to take the action defined in the answer to Why.

-The What is the most creative step of the process, which allows for a lot of latitude to test different ideas and approaches.
+The What is the most creative step of the process, which offers a lot of latitude to test different ideas and approaches.

 It is also the most counter-intuitive step of the process.
-Many think it makes sense to create content focused on the brand itself, which is a common pitfall of many brands.
+As I touched on focusing on the target market in the Why section above, people still think it makes sense to create content focused on the brand itself, which is still a common pitfall.

 However, the most effective solution for generating engaging content is to focus it on the interests and needs of the targets your brand serves, not the brand itself.

-Knowing who you are talking to and what they are interested in should guide the content you create.
+Drive the content you create by focusing on who you are talking to and what they are interested in.
 If it isn’t of interest to your targets, what’s the point?
 They won’t pay attention to it, much less take the action you want them to take.